Would you like to see what we have written on a subject? Use the search below.

 This is a lie from the devil on several fronts.

-In saying the above, I am not saying that I believe we will ever have the experience of being totally free from making sinful choices.
-Our position in Christ is sin-free and nothing we do will ever change that.
-Our daily walk on this earth is one of exposing the lies we have believed and overcoming them to the glory of God, but it is a life-long process.
-Only the Holy Spirit through the Word of God can expose the lies we have believed and led us into walking in the Truth.
+In saying the above, I am not saying that I believe we will ever be completely free from making sinful choices.
+Our position in Christ is sin-free, and nothing we do will ever change that.
+Our daily walk on this earth is one of exposing the lies we have believed and overcoming them to the glory of God, but it is a lifelong process.
+Only the Holy Spirit through the Word of God can expose the lies we have believed and lead us into walking in the Truth.
 This is not a road of condemnation - that is another lie of the devil - but a guilt-free repenting of sins and walking in Truth.
-The Holy Spirit doesn’t reveal all the lies we believe at once or we would be overwhelmed.
+The Holy Spirit doesn’t reveal all the lies we believe at once, or we would be overwhelmed.
 As I said, it is a process and He step-by-step moves us toward the position we already have in Christ.

 2. So, with that in mind, will God require Mr. or Miss Christian who loves city life to dump it all and get lost in the jungle [or vice versa]?
 God does have a plan for each life, that is true.
 However, when God set us free, He really set us free.
 He is not the God of slaves.
 He is the King over kings and Lord over lords.
 God never forces us to do His will.
 We will always have a choice to obey or not to obey.
 In Christ, God has restored free will to us.
 How will we use it?

-However unlikely, God may asked Mr. or Miss City-Lover to sacrifice their desires and preferences for the benefit of the Kingdom of God, but He will never force them to do it.
-And, He will not stop loving them if they decided against His plan for their lives.
+However unlikely, God may ask Mr. or Miss City-Lover to sacrifice their desires and preferences for the benefit of the Kingdom of God, but He will never force them to do it.
+And, He will not stop loving them if they decide against His plan for their lives.
 We have to realize that God’s love for us is not conditional upon our works.

 I remember hearing Gladys Aylward tell of when she was in China and praying for God to send over a man to be her husband and co-worker.
 She felt God answered her prayer.
 But no one ever came.
 Someone was called, but refused the call.
 The mysterious “he” missed a rewarding destiny likely out of fear.
 I also heard a pastor, who started a new work in a new community, say that God revealed to him that he was the 5th person God had asked to do that work.
 The others had ignored or refused.